Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Experiments

 \subsection{Exp-1: Step Verification on VisualProcessBench}

-We evaluate step-level verification directly on VisualProcessBench \citep{wang2025visualprm}. \Cref{tab:vpbench} compares our method with prior multimodal PRMs and a set of judge models.
-For judge models, \texttt{Yes} appends our extracted structured constraints, while \texttt{No} uses the original prompt.
+We evaluate step-level verification directly on VisualProcessBench \citep{wang2025visualprm}.
+Table~\ref{tab:vpbench} compares our method with prior multimodal PRMs and a set of judge models.

+\paragraph{Protocol.} For each annotated trace, we evaluate each step $s_t$ given $(I,q,s_{\le t})$ and obtain a binary correctness prediction.
+For PRM-style verifiers (including ours), we threshold the predicted probability at $0.5$ (equivalently, $R_t^{\mathrm{base}}>0$).
+For external judge models, we use their prompted binary output in $\{+1,-1\}$.
+Macro-F1 is computed over all steps and then macro-averaged across subsets as in \citet{wang2025visualprm}.

+\paragraph{Judge models: \texttt{No} vs.\ \texttt{Yes}.} For judge models in Table~\ref{tab:vpbench}, \texttt{No} uses the external judge directly to label each step. \texttt{Yes} attaches EVPV as a plug-in: for each instance we predict structured constraints $C=E_\phi(I,q)$ once, compute reliability $r$ by matching the policy-produced checklist against $C$ (Section~\ref{sec:method:reliability}), and apply reliability gating to calibrate the judge's step rewards before thresholding.
+This evaluates whether premise-aware calibration improves step discrimination for black-box judges under real visual uncertainty.

-Two observations stand out in \Cref{tab:vpbench}.
+Two observations stand out in Table~\ref{tab:vpbench}.
 First, our method achieves the best overall Macro-F1 among the compared PRMs, indicating stronger step discrimination under real visual uncertainty.
-Second, many judge models improve under \texttt{Yes}, suggesting that the constraint representation is broadly reusable as external evidence---even without retraining the judge---and that a non-trivial part of verification error comes from missing or unreliable grounding. \definecolor{groupgray}{RGB}{235,235,235}
+Second, many judge models improve under \texttt{Yes}, suggesting that EVPV-style premise verification and reliability calibration is broadly reusable as an inference-time plug-in---even without retraining the judge---and that a non-trivial part of verification error comes from missing or unreliable grounding.